Tips for Taking Small Children to The Georgia Aquarium

 Tips for Taking Small Children to the Georgia Aquarium

-Brightly Colored, Matching Shirts – There are a lot of people that visit the aquarium including a lot of school groups.
-It’s easy for little children to get lost in the crowd so I dressed all three boys in bright green shirts so I could easily find them if we got separated.
+Brightly Colored, Matching Shirts – There are a lot of people who visit the aquarium, including a lot of school groups.
+It’s easy for little children to get lost in the crowd, so I dressed all three boys in bright green shirts so I could easily find them if we got separated.

-Avoid a Stroller – If possible don’t bring your stroller.
-Because the aquarium is busy it’s hard to maneuver the stroller.
+Avoid a Stroller—If possible, don’t bring your stroller.
+Because the aquarium is busy, it’s hard to maneuver the stroller.
 I recommend bringing a baby carrier.
-We actually brought both since we have 2 little ones that get tired of walking and tend to wander.
-We were able to use the stroller if a few exhibits but had to utilize the stroller parking for others.
+We brought both since we have two little ones who tire of walking and wandering.
+We were able to use the stroller for a few exhibits but had to utilize the stroller parking for others.

-Use the Stroller Valet Parking Station – If you must bring a stroller utilize the stroller parking if you need to store your stroller.
-They tag your stroller and give you a ticket to pick up your stroller.
+Use the Stroller Valet Parking Station—If you must bring a stroller, utilize the stroller parking if you need to store it.
+They tag your stroller and give you a ticket to pick it up.
 You know your stroller is safe in the Stroller Parking Area.

-Take Your Time – Don’t feel like you have to see every thing right away.
-Some exhibits will captivate the children while others might be a little too advance for young children.
+Take Your Time – Don’t feel like you have to see everything right away.
+Some exhibits will captivate the children, while others might be a little too advanced for young children.

 Let them interact with the sea life – There are a few interactive spaces throughout the aquarium where children can touch sea creatures and play.
 Giving children a hands-on experience will keep them interested and entertained.